東京科学大学 環境・社会理工学院 融合理工学系. クロス研究室

 Biofuels research group

-The Biofuels research group consists of students with chemistry, environmental engineering, and chemical engineering knowledge who are doing both fundamental research and applied process engineering research to create biofuels and useful chemicals from wastes.
-The name of the group changed from Biochem to Biofuels in May 2023.
+The Biofuels research group consists of students with chemistry, environmental engineering, physicics, and chemical engineering knowledge who are doing both fundamental research and applied process engineering research to create biofuels, bio-hydrogen, and useful chemicals from wastes.
+The group also does flow battery research and hydrogen gas separation research using metallic Pd membranes.

 Palladium Copper (PdCu) membrane-based hydrogen gas separation